juliuskrah/sc/Readme.md

 * `--dir`: Show the configuration directory.
 This option will display the path to the directory where the configuration files are stored.
 The default directory is `$HOME/.sc/` however this can be overridden by setting the `SC_CONFIG_DIR` environment variable.
 * `--file`: Show the configuration file.
 This option will display the path to the configuration file used by the CLI.
-* `--set`: Set a configuration setting.
+* `--set`: Set a configuration option.
 You need to provide the key and value in the format `key=value`.
-Invalid keys will be ignored.
 This option also creates the configuration file if it does not exist.
-The configuration file is stored in the directory specified by `--dir` or the default directory if not specified.
+You can view the location of the config directory with `--dir` option.
 The default configuration file is `$HOME/.sc/config`.
-* `--get`: Get the value of a specific configuration setting.
-You need to provide the key.
+* `--get`: Get the value of a specific configuration option.
+You need to specify the key.
-* `--unset`: Unset a configuration setting.
-You need to provide the key.
+* `--unset`: Unset a configuration option.
+You need to specify the key.

 ### Usage <a name="config-usage"></a>